An App Group roller coaster ride

 The configuration bug

 As I struggled with the dictation problem, I noticed that Xcode had once again changed the display name.
-As I once again reset it and resumed hunting the dictation bug, I suddently noticed it.
+As I reset it and resumed hunting the dictation bug, I suddently noticed it.

 The non-edu keyboard randomly opened the edu app, and vice versa!

-Turns out that I had accidentally added both deep links to both build configurations.
-As such, any of the two deep link would therefore randomly open any of the two apps if both were installed on the device.
+Turns out that I had accidentally added both deep links to both build configurations, which means that any of the two deep link would therefore randomly open any of the two apps.

-Since app groups are not shared between the apps, data that is written by one keyboard extension will only be available to that extension’s main app.
+Since app groups are not shared between apps, data written by one keyboard extension is only available to its app.
 So when the wrong app launched, nothing happened.

-All it took to fix this was to set up a single deep link that used app-specific build configurations to define the ID and the scheme of the link:
+All it took to fix this was to set up a single deep link that used an app-specific build config to define the ID and the scheme of the link:

 With this single deep link, the keyboard will now always open its own main app, even when both apps are installed on the same device.